-Some time back we acquired a SSI Model 1800-E stationary tire shredder.
+Some time back we acquired a SSI Model 1800-E stationary lesbian online dating.
 The shredder had completely worn out knives in it and was in generally poor condition.
 As we got into reconditioning this tire shredder, it began to turn from an ugly duckling into a beautiful swan.

 This is not a large machine but it has incredible torque, developing 44,384 on the fast shaft and 56,064 on the slow shaft.
 That makes this particular shredder ideally suited for the shredding of passenger tires, light truck tires, e-waste, light metals, plastic, fiberglass, aluminum castings, wood waste, MSW, steel or plastic drums and many other

 As the quality of the machine became apparent, we decided to convert this from a stationary machine into a mobile tire shredder.
 On the shredder itself, we replaced both main shafts and installed all new bearings and seals.
 It has a new 125 HP electric motor and we replaced the input section of the Reggiani gearbox (this is the part that

 generally fails on this type of heavy-duty gear drive reducer).
 All the old worn out knives were replace with all new two-hook 1 3/4″ wide knives.